Integrate with external Product and inventory data

 • Choose the optimal integration tool based on specific Project requirements and data characteristics.

 In many enterprise architectures, Product data originates from multiple external systems of record.
-Zen Electron's setup is a classic example: they need to source core Product data from a Product Information Management (PIM) system and Product images from a Digital Asset Management (DAM).
+Zen Electron's setup is a classic example: they need to source core Product data from a Product Information Management (PIM) system and inventory levels from an Enterprise Resource Planning (ERP).

 There are two primary ways to send data to the Project: the synchronous HTTP API and the asynchronous Import API.